Korn Ferry is a global test publisher that provides recruitment tests for employers across a range of different sectors.

 Just like a typical e-tray exercise, candidates will be asked to use an email inbox simulation to show how adept they are at managing and prioritising different tasks.

-Korn Ferry aptitude tests
+Korn Ferry Aptitude Tests

 The Korn Ferry aptitude tests are designed to assess a very specific set of skills, whether that's your grasp of numbers and mathematical concepts in the numerical test, or your ability to communicate effectively in the verbal reasoning test.